 In the remainder of this article, even though we will see that, except in trivial cases, the collection of needs must be the subject of a two-way exchange, we will refer to the "speaker" as the individual(s) responsible for expressing the need and the "listener" as the individual(s) responsible for collecting and formalising it.

-The different types of needs
+The different types of need

-The needs are divided into 3 categories:
+The needs fall into 3 categories:

-• Explicit needs
+- Explicit needs

 In a bar, ordering a coffee is the expression of an explicit need.

-• Implicit needs
+- Implicit needs

-These are the needs that are not expressed by the speaker, because he takes them for granted.
+These are needs that are not expressed by the speaker, because he takes them for granted.
 The speaker doesn't even think about wasting time mentioning them.

 With a few exceptions, the coffee ordered is implied to be served in the form of a hot liquid from a percolator, not a filter coffee maker.
 This is an implicit need linked to the context of the bar and our culture.

-• Latent needs
+- Latent needs

 These are needs that are not expressed by the speaker, because they are not aware of them.
 These needs are not always essential, but they can be a lever for adding value.